rehamjuma/rehamjuma/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... -->
-👩🏻‍💻 Software Backend Engineer with a bachelor degree in computer engineering, 🌱 I love Learn new things, being a team playe, sharing knowledge and experience and seeking new technologies 🔍✨
+👩🏻‍💻 Software Backend Engineer with a bachelor degree in computer engineering, 🌱 I love Learn new things, being a team player, sharing knowledge and experience and seeking new technologies 🔍✨

 ![](https://komarev.com/ghpvc/?username=rehamjuma&color=ff69b4)